mviolati/ergodicityeconomics/README.md

 divided the code in 3 different phases: - Tibble Generation - Transformation - Plotting

-The code below is taking the same input given to the paper but instead of 150 players with 1k.
+The code below is taking the same input given in the paper.

 ### Tibble Generation